Seven Ways to Beat Them

 I’m sincerely sorry you don’t like your job.
 Have faith that it will get better there or somewhere else.
 And if you work at it, you will eventually find a job you love.
 (Karen and I are big believers in ‘everything happens for a reason’, and according to that philosophy, there’s a reason you are in this job – to learn something new, learn something about yourself, or to meet certain people.)

 As a wise young man once said, “Embrace the suck.”
 He and I were working on a painful project, but we leaned into it and worked hard and learned a lot and made the best of it and ended up having fun despite the ambiguity and tedium.
 (Note that working with someone else always makes a tough job more fun as long as you both have a good attitude.
-Find someone to work with.)
+Find someone you enjoy working with.)

 “EMBRACE THE SUCK.”– Erik